Friar Leadership and Immersion Program (FLIP)

 Student Requirements for the Friar Leadership & Immersion Program

-First-year business students and new business majors are required to meet several requirements to attain the FLIP-FYE badge by the end of their first year.
+First-year business students and newly declared business majors are required to attain the Business Exploration Badge and Cultural Agility Badge by the end of their first year.
 Since most new students are still exploring careers, majors, or considering study abroad, there are numerous activities available making the minimum requirements easily achievable.

 • 250 FLIP Points